-Operating leases: As of June 30, 2008, the main lease contracts correspond to the rental of oil and gas production equipment, ships, natural gas compression equipment and real estate for service stations.
-Charges recognized under these contracts for the six-month periods ended June 30, 2008, and 2007, amounted to 209 and 164, respectively.
+Operating leases: As of September 30, 2008, the main lease contracts correspond to the rental of oil and gas production equipment, ships, natural gas compression equipment and real estate for service stations.
+Charges recognized under these contracts for the nine-month periods ended September 30, 2008, and 2007, amounted to 315 and 266, respectively.

-As of June 30, 2008, estimated future payments related to these contracts are as follows:
+As of September 30, 2008, estimated future payments related to these contracts are as follows:

-Within 1 From 1 to 2 From 2 to 3 From 3 to 4 From 4 to 5 More than 5 year years years years years years Estimated future payments 327 205 152 119 152 94
+Within 1 year From 1 to 2 years From 2 to 3 years From 3 to 4 years From 4 to 5 years More than 5 years Estimated future payments 300 222 147 105 87 123

-- Agreement with the Federal Government and the Province of Neuquén: On December 28, 2000, through Decree No. 1,252/2000, the Argentine Federal Executive Branch (the "Federal Executive") extended for an additional term of 10 years, until November 2027, the concession for the exploitation of Loma La Lata - Sierra Barrosa area granted to YPF.
+- Agreement with the Federal Government and the Province of Neuquén: On December 28, 2000, through Decree No. 1,252/2000, the Argentine Federal Executive Branch (the "Federal Executive") extended for an additional term of 10 years, until November 2027, the concession for the exploitation of Loma La Lata Sierra Barrosa area granted to YPF.
 The extension was granted under the terms and conditions of the Extension Agreement executed between the Federal Government, the Province of Neuquén and YPF on December 5, 2000.
 Under this agreement, YPF paid US\$ 300 million to the Federal Government for the extension of the concession mentioned above, which were recorded in "Fixed Assets" on the balance sheet and committed, among other things, to define a disbursement and investment program of US\$ 8,000 million in the Province of Neuquén from 2000 to 2017 and to pay to the Province of Neuquén 5% of the net cash flows arising out of the concession during each year of the extension term.
-The previously mentioned commitments have been affected by the changes in economic rules established by Public Emergency and Exchange System Reform Law No. 25,561.
+The previously mentioned commitments have been affected by the changes in economic rules established by Public Emergency and Exchange System Reform Law No. 25,561. - Agreement with the Province of Neuquén: In September, 2008, pursuant to the notice provided to firms holding exploitation concessions by the Province of Neuquén, through provincial decree No. 822/08, YPF entered into a Memorandum of Agreement provided under such Regulation and an Addendum to such agreement (hereinafter, the "Memorandum of Agreement") to extend the term of the exploitation concessions identified below, which was to become effective upon its approval by the Legislature of the Province of Neuquén.
+On October 9, 2008, Provincial Act No. 2615 approved the Memorandum of Agreement, which was enacted by provincial executive decree No. 1830/08, and was published in Official Gazette No. 3109 of the Province of Neuquén.